-We have a good selection of books in large print as well as standard print.
-We stock a large range of talking CDs which can be played on a standard CD player.
+Surrey libraries have an excellent selection of books in standard and large print to suit your personal reading tastes and interests.
+We also stock a wide variety of audio books which can be played using a standard CD player.

-We offer an opportunity for a variety of 'community settings' such as care homes, nursing homes, long term in-patient wards and rehabilitation centres, to provide a library service to their residents.
-This works with your setting choosing a variety of books online and then collecting them from a suitable Surrey library.
-As a community setting interested in this option, you will need to provide a member of you own staff or one of your own volunteers to select and collect the library resources for your residents.
-We can support you in finding a volunteer should you need it.
+The setting chooses a variety of books online and then collects them from a suitable Surrey Library.
+Where a community setting is interested in this option, they will need to provide a member of their own staff or one of their own volunteers to select and collect the library resources for their residents.

 Please refer to Library Direct Community Settings Best Practice Guide for further information and suggestions on getting the most out of this service for your residents.
 If you are interested in receiving services at your location and are happy with our terms of agreement you will need to complete the Library Direct Community Settings registration form.

 Please note: we are only able to accept community settings located within the boundaries of Surrey for this service.